break-stuff/cem-tools/packages/jet-brains-integration/README.md

-# cem-plugin-jet-brains-ide-integration

-A custom elements manifest analyzer plugin to generate configuration files for web component integration with JetBrains IDEs
+# Custom Element (Web Component) JetBrains Integration

-This is a plugin automatically generates a `web-types.json` file for [JetBrains IDEs](https://www.jetbrains.com/) using the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/).
+This package generates custom `web-types.json` config file for the [JetBrains IDEs](https://www.jetbrains.com/) using the Custom Element Manifest.

 This config enables JetBrains IDEs to display autocomplete and contextual information about your custom elements.